Hanabiraa/my-obsidian-wiki/wiki/math/terms/Friendship Paradox.md

 # Friendship Paradox

+## definition

-## On average your friends have more friend than you do
+On average your friends have more friend than you do

 ![[Pasted image 20230321182939.png]]